siberianfox/g2wiki/g2-in-Studio6.md

 **NOTE: This page is not complete yet.
 Mostly just Notes for now**

 ## Getting Started
-* These instructions assume the following environment.
+These instructions assume the following environment.
 Similar environments should work, but have not been tested.
 * Atmel Studio 6.1-2440-beta
 * Windows XP SP3 with all current patches up-to-date
 * VMware 4 or 5 hosting XP on...
 * Apple Macintosh OSX 10.8.3 (Mountain Lion)

-Steps:
+**Steps**
 * Buy a [SAM-ICE (Segger Jlink) and adapter cable](https://github.com/synthetos/g2/wiki/g2-in-Studio6#installing-the-sam-ice)

 * Make sure your VM has at least 2.5 Gb RAM allocated to it, and your XP image (or whatever) is up to date with service packs.